University College

 Students will be assigned an academic advisor who will guide them through their conditional requirements while enrolling in courses meeting general education requirements and recommend exploratory courses in majors of interest.

 Students who are conditionally admitted will be advised to take courses that meet general education requirements for all majors as well as the opportunity to take up to 12 hours of exploratory coursework outside of general education requirements.
-Students may also enroll in UNI 103 Career Planning Undecided.
+Students may also enroll in UNI 103 Career Development Undergrad Students.

 Once all requirements and prerequisites are met, students are eligible to declare a major in a degree-granting college at Marshall University.
 (Note: some majors and colleges require a separate application and have additional requirements for admission into their programs.)